aspose-words/Aspose-Words-Tutorials/words/english/java/content-management/create-custom-building-blocks-aspose-words-java/_index.md

 }
 ```

-## Implementation Guide
+## How to Insert Building Block Word – Step‑by‑Step Guide

-With setup complete, let's break down the implementation into manageable sections.

-### Creating and Inserting Building Blocks

-Building blocks are reusable content templates stored within a document’s glossary.
-They can range from simple text snippets to complex layouts.
+Below we break the process into clear, numbered steps.
+Each step includes a short explanation followed by the original code block (unchanged).

-**1. Create a New Document and Glossary**
+### Step 1: Create a New Document and a Glossary

+The glossary is where Word stores reusable snippets.
+We first create a fresh document and attach a `GlossaryDocument` to it.

 ```java
 import com.aspose.words.Document;
 import com.aspose.words.GlossaryDocument;